 It is important to note that the river today is not the same as it appears on old maps, and It would have been even more different in the time of Alfred.
 But even going back to the Ordnance Survey map of 1886, one can see an Isle of Rea, which no longer exists as such, just south of the town bridge (High Street).
 My impression is that this island is where much of the deeply unaesthetic Borough Parade shopping centre now stands.
 This area can therefore be excluded from being Asser’s east of the Avon.
 Just south of here the river once divided again into a main stream and a Hardenhuish Brook, forming yet another island called The Ham.
 However, it seems like it is the brook rather than the main stream that has disappeared so that when we look across the river at this point today we are looking at the east bank of the Avon as opposed to the eastern edge of a former island.
 So I proceeded to walk all the way down the western bank looking across at the eastern bank.
 Nowadays, perhaps unsurprisingly, this area has been developed, except at the point where one reaches some playing fields.

 So does this help locate the Viking fortress?
 It could have been anywhere along this stretch of the east bank as it runs through Chippenham, whilst allowing for the disappearance of the Isle of Rea.
 However, another option arises.
 Because the Avon bends sharply, there is a second eastern bank a little further east.
 A Monkton House is located here, and this is on the location of an older manor house.
 However, I feel that this is a less likely location because of the pattern of the Vikings usage of water to defend themselves on three sides, which the latter site could not provide.
 But there is also a third option.
 Neither Asser nor the Chronicle states whether the Vikings set up their own fortress or took over what was already there instead.
 Asser records that Chippenham was a royal estate and I believe it would therefore have had some defences, particularly bearing in mind its northerly location compared to the rest of Wessex.
 It seems to me inconceivable that the Vikings would drive the Saxons out of Chippenham and not use the Saxon site as a base.
 Establishing the location of the royal estate may therefore also be helpful, as this could be the same location as the Viking fortress.
 St Andrew’s church is near the Market Place (the main focus of the Saxon town) and St Andrew’s has been described as probably the site of the Saxon church.
 Ordnance Survey maps from 1900 to 1967 indicate a “site of King Arthur’s Palace” between the Market Place and Gladstone Road.
 Although it is named after King Arthur, who we cannot prove existed, one wonders how this royal connotation came about.
 The area indicated is to the rear of the current Museum and Heritage Centre and also appears to be at the northern end of a restricted parking area accessed off Timber Street.
-The access is opposite a very good Caribbean restaurant where I enjoyed the best jerk chicken I have ever tasted.
+The access is opposite to where I found a very good Caribbean restaurant where I enjoyed the best jerk chicken I have ever tasted.

 Anybody who walks down St Mary’s Street will sense it’s age and indeed it is considered to be part of the Saxon settlement, with the area to the north of St Andrew’s chuch considered to be a possibility for the location of the royal estate.
 Therefore we have two potential sites for a royal palace, one to the west of The Causeway and one to the east.
 Both of these of course meet Asser’s description of being east of the Avon.
 However, the latter site would probably be better described as being west of the Avon as it is closer to the other side of the peninsula.
 It is also possible that the royal site ranged across both of these locations and perhaps we should not always consider them as separate.